undergrad-partner-school

 Student Population Diversity

-Higer Education is committed to focusing on the diversity of its student population and improving students' sense of inclusion and belonging.
+When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
 Diversity promotes critical thinking, challenges preconceived notions, and encourages intellectual growth, so it helps students develop empathy and a broader understanding of the world.
-Learn more about all the ethnic communities you might encounter at this institution.
+Find out more about different ethnic groups you can meet at Johns Hopkins University.

-In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 1,672, and the number of African American students was 474.
-1,063 undergraduate students at this school declared as Hispanic/Latino and 377 identified with more than one race.
-The school also had 5 students who declared as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
+This school had 1,672 Asian students and 474 Afro-American students in 2025.
+1,063 undergraduates at this school identified as Hispanic/Latino and 377 as multirace.
+The school also had 5 students who identified as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
 There were also 117 students whose ethnicity is unknown.

 Cost